Commonly Asked Questions About Pennsylvania Child Custody

 Domestic violence can play a large role in custody decisions.
-If the judge feels that the other parent poses a threat to the children, they may require supervised visitation or in some rare situations, no visitation at all.
+If the judge feels that the other parent poses a threat to the children, they may require supervised contact or in some rare situations, no contact at all.

 If we have shared custody, do I still have to pay child support?